Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 Users can additionally use custom key definitions with user_* or companyname_* prefixes, where user and companyname are to be replaced with an actual user or company name.

-The existing key values MUST not be extended, and MUST not differ from those described in this section.
+The existing key values MUST NOT be extended, and MUST NOT differ from those described in this section.

 The following keys are standard: